xmarquez/hathiTools/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-See `vignette("using_the_hathi_bookworm")` for more on how to query the bookworm to get word frequencies grouped by particular fields and limited to specific categories.
+See the article “[Using the Hathi Bookworm](articles/using_the_hathi_bookworm)” for more on how to query the bookworm to get word frequencies grouped by particular fields and/or limited to specific categories.

 ## Creating Worksets of Hathi Trust IDs